-Over the last ten years, Ray has welcomed in the new morning on News/Talk WLOB radio, first co-hosting the Ray & Ted show for seven years and then hosting The Ray Richardson Show for the last three years.
+Over the last twelve years, Ray has welcomed in the new morning on News/Talk WLOB radio, first co-hosting the Ray & Ted show for six years and then hosting The Ray Richardson Show for the last six years.

 News/Talk WLOB has always been the flagship station.
 In 2013, the LOB Lobster Radio Network was created, adding morning partners such as 1450AM, 780AM, 1160AM, 1340AM as well as the flagship stations of the Lobster Network, 100.5FM and 1310AM.

 Additionally, after offering audio streaming for the last five years, 2013 also saw the inclusion of a separate video stream.
 This has given The Ray Richardson Show not only audio streaming throughout all fifty states, but also a video stream in all fifty states.
 The Ray Richardson Show saw its national streaming audience grow 19% in 2015.

 For over a decade, Ray also authored a weekly newspaper column for several weekly newspapers.
 His column now appears each Friday in the Portland Daily Sun.